Matriculated Full-Time Students

 Arthur L. Hardge Memorial Grant.
 This grant is awarded to economically and socially disadvantaged undergraduate residents of Rhode Island who participate in Special Programs for Talent Development.

 University Scholarships.
 Scholarship awards require not only financial need but evidence of high academic potential.
 Some scholarships have specific restrictions, such as place of residence, major, and class year.
-A list of available scholarships can be found at http://uri.edu/catalog.
+A list of available scholarships can be found in the URI Office of Student Financial Assistance and Employment Services.
 A letter of application should be sent to Enrollment Services for specific scholarships.

 Athletic Grants.
 These grants are made on the recommendation of the Athletics Department to athletes who meet established qualifications.
 These awards are based on athletic ability rather than on need.
 Students interested in such assistance should contact the department.